Skip to content

 Manage secrets in the vault.

-Retrieve a secret value from the vault.
+Retrieve a secret value from the vault, or list all secret keys.

 Terminal window

-dotsecenv secret get SECRET [flags]
+dotsecenv secret get [SECRET] [flags]

 Secret key formats: